alphagov/govuk-developer-docs/source/manual/content-data-architecture.html.md

 These forms are managed and rendered by the [Feedback app][].
 When a user fills in the form on GOV.UK and submits the information, the anonymous data is then sent to [Support API][] to be stored and processed further.
 Users of the Support app can then query the information in the Feedback Explorer.

+There are two kinds of feedback:

+1. "Named contact feedback": the public contact form at https://www.gov.uk/contact/govuk, which is the one technical means by which the public can start a two-way conversation with the government.
+It is rendered by Feedback, and form submissions are raised directly as new tickets in Zendesk, which are initially reviewed by User Support before being triaged elsewhere.
+1. "Anonymous feedback": the little "is this page useful?" prompt at the end of each page.
+If users choose "No", they’re invited to share their email and are then sent a SmartSurvey link where they can share further feedback.
+There’s also a "Report a problem with this page" button, which lets them describe what they were doing and what went wrong, but they’re not asked for an email address, so again it’s just one-way feedback.

+All of the anonymous feedback is rendered by Feedback and collected via Support API.
+The data is then pulled into Content Data, where it can be reviewed by content folks / performance analysts.

 ![Overview of Feedback Explorer](/images/content-data-architecture-feedback-explorer.png)

 Content Data API only collects metrics on the number of feedback comments for pages on GOV.UK from Support API.
 This data is fed into its data warehouse using the [Extract, Transform, Load (ETL) process](#etl-processor).